briangonzalez/reminders-menu-bar/README.md

 _Note: a postinstall script will register the application for startup._

+To boot the app up immediately after install (remember, we'll start the app up for you on next boot), run `reminders-menu-bar`.
+To get everything _fully working_, you'll need to grant acess

-## Caveats
+## Granting Access

-_Granting access to Reminders_
+**Granting access to Reminders**

 When the app first boots up, you'll be asked to grant permissions to access Reminders.
-You'll need to confirm for it to work.
+You'll need to confirm for things to work.

-_Granting access to reposition Reminders.app_
+**Granting access to reposition Reminders.app**

 - Get path to `Reminders Menu Bar.app`
   - After installation, run `npm ls -g reminders-menu-bar`